 Upgrading security systems

 In 2015, changes in local security laws required Arabian Centres to upgrade their security systems across all 19 shopping centres.
-Local security standards for video surveillance in retail establishments increased, requiring higher image quality and performance.
-Arabian Centres needed to meet those new requirements quickly to ensure their centres were up to code in order to continue operations.Local security standards for video surveillance increased, requiring higher image quality and performance
+Local security standards for video security in retail establishments increased, requiring higher image quality and performance.
+Arabian Centres needed to meet those new requirements quickly to ensure their centres were up to code in order to continue operations.Local security standards for video security increased, requiring higher image quality and performance

 Arabian Centres needed a partner that would not only help them satisfy applicable legal requirements, but also provide them with the hardware and software to meet their own personal standards of quality as a top-ranked market entity.
 Moreover, with 19 centres currently operational and more coming in the future, any security solutions they adopted would have to be scalable and versatile enough to meet a wide variety of unique scenarios.